bangnokia/google-authenticator-addon/README.md

 addon 2 factor authentication for firefox

 - Using jsOTP library: https://github.com/jiangts/JS-OTP
-- To build this addon, you can use web-ext for folder src.
+- To build this addon, you can use web-ext for folder src, ref: https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext
 - To install plugin, select lastest version in folder dist.
-Filefox -> File -> Open
+Firefox -> File -> Open

 Demo image: